 Now more than ever, there are more demands from marketing budgets.
-There is greater pressure create marketing that gets results, measure marketing ROI, and then optimize everything to perform better in the future (especially on digital channels!).
-Results driven marketing continues to be the trend for 2017!
+There is greater pressure to create marketing that gets results, measure marketing ROI, and then optimize everything to perform better in the future (especially on digital channels).

 If you’re reading this, then you’re probably responsible for monthly, quarterly or campaign-based reports.
 Often, you may even find yourself scrambling to pull data from your agency (and various digital channels, like Google Analytics) to report back to your VP or CEO.
 But are you and your agency set up to report on the RIGHT metrics in the first place?

 Here are seven steps to ensure you’re measuring what matters!

 It may seem like common sense, but setting (and communicating) clear, actionable objectives can sometimes get missed – especially when you have a lot on your plate.
 Is your campaign designed to increase awareness?
 Boost sales?
 It’s important to create SMART goals, have all stakeholders agree on them, and build a metrics plan from there.